Bospar selects CNBC’s Eric Chemi to head its broadcast strategies department.

 Share this post:

-Bospar is the award-winning “politely pushy” tech public relations agency.
-The firm provides clients with national support thanks to its distributed agency model, which it launched in 2015.
+Bospar is the award-winning “politely pushy” tech and health public relations and marketing agency.
+The firm, which launched in 2015, provides clients with national support thanks to its distributed agency model.
 Bospar’s staff includes marketing and PR experts and veteran journalists from top-tier tech and business media.
-The agency’s strategic and creative thinkers excel in earned and social media, analyst and investor relations, and public affairs.
-Leaders from brands including Marqeta, Snowflake and Unisys trust Bospar to drive category leadership for disruptive technologies and solutions.
+The agency’s strategic and creative thinkers excel in earned and social media, analyst and investor relations, content creation and placement, and public affairs.
+Leaders from brands – including Alkermes, Standigm, Marqeta, Snowflake and Unisys – trust Bospar to drive category leadership for disruptive technologies and solutions.

 For more, please visit: Politely Pushy Podcast, Our Blog, Success Stories or visit us on